Principles for Dynamic Lessons

 by Jeff Tunnell Cell lessons give the teaching/preaching ministry of the church a most blessed opportunity to multiply the effectiveness of message content.
 Every minister in the pulpit should know that about 80% of what is transmitted verbally will be lost in the...

-by Steve Cordle, www.crossroadsumc.org “Will this be on the test?†All teachers have heard this question from their students.
-Translated, it means “Can I safely ignore this part of the lesson?†After all, if it’s not going to be on the test, why bother with...
+online pharmacy zovirax for sale no prescription pharmacy by Steve Cordle, www.crossroadsumc.org “Will this be on the test?”
+All teachers have heard this question from their students.
+Translated, it means “Can I safely ignore this part of the lesson?”
+After...

-by Mario Vega, http://www.elim.org.sv/ Since our guide doesn’t follow the Sunday sermon (because of the reasons I explained in last week’s blog) the contents of our lessons mainly focus on helping our guests understand the way of salvation.
-For this reason, we...
+by Mario Vega, http://www.elim.org.sv/ online pharmacy purchase tamiflu online no prescription Since our guide doesn’t follow the Sunday sermon (because of the reasons I explained in last week’s blog) the contents of our lessons mainly focus on helping our...

 by Randall Neighbour Sorry, but lead pastors write some of the worst cell guides ever!
 For a number of months, I invited every pastor who called our ministry to send me a recent cell guide and I offered to review it for him.
 With only a few exceptions, they were all...